Institutional Authorization & Consumer Protection

 • An apprenticeship or other on-the-job training program through which the trainee is a paid employee and does not pay tuition, and that is offered by an entity that is not a postsecondary educational institution

-The completed application, non-refundable application fee, and all supporting documentation outlined in the packet, in one mailing or email, should be returned to ACPE, P.O.
-Box 110505, Juneau, AK, 99811-0505 or EED.ACPE-IA@alaska.gov All exempt applications are reviewed and approved by Commission staff, and can be approved for up to five years.
-Should a change occur in the organization or program from what has been approved for exemption it will be necessary to notify the commission, at which time the institution's exempt status may be re-evaluated.
+The completed Exemption from Authorization application and all supporting documentation outlined in the packet should be submitted together, in one email, to EED.ACPE-IA@alaska.gov or sent via Alaska ZendTo.
+The $250 non-refundable application fee must be mailed P.O.
+Box 110505 Juneau, AK 99811-0505.
+All Exempt applications are reviewed and approved by Commission staff, and can be approved for up to five years.
+Should a change occur in the organization or program from what has been approved, it will be necessary to notify the Commission, at which time the Exempt status may be reevaluated.

-If an individual or institution is not able to obtain exemption status, the institution will be required to be authorized.
+If an individual or institution is unable to obtain Exemption status, they must be Authorized.
 See Initial Authorization.

 Physical presence is defined as the presence within the state of paid staff or faculty, or a facility or address; in this paragraph, "faculty" and "staff" does not include site supervisors or mentors for local internships or practica, or adjunct personnel; staff or faculty residing within the state but working from a location other than the facility of a postsecondary educational institution does not constitute a physical presence.